The 4th Revolution Has Finally Begun!

 The flags of Australia & New South Wales atop the Sydney Harbour Bridge were lowered to half-mast during NYE out of respect for the people who died in the bushfires prior to NYE.
 A few even died on NYE itself.

 The City of Sydney wouldn’t say to the ABC if the idea of drones had even been discussed.
+However, it was revealed in a Council meeting on the 6th of March 2020 that it had been discussed.

 A decision to remove the 6pm Matt Hall Aerial Display was made as part of a “creative review”.